Duchy of Pomerania: Pomerania-Wolgast and -Stettin after the partition of 1295

 Waldemar of Brandenburg died in 1319.
 Heinrich, his heir, was still a minor, and died in 1320.
 The Pomeranian dukes and Cammin bishops tried to take advance of Brandenburg's weakness.
 They did not only envision territorial gains, but also aimed at changing the status of the duchy from a fief of Brandenburg to a fief directly from the emperor.
 To achieve these goals, the dukes allied with various neighboring states, mounted military campaigns of which the first Battle of Kremmer Damm in 1332 was the most important, and gave their lands to the Cammin bishops (in 1320) and even to pope John XXII (in 1330 or 1331).
-In 1337, the Brandenburg margrave had to take the terrae Lippehne, Schivelbein and Falkenberg (all in Neumark) as a fief from the Cammin bishops.
-In 1338, Barnim III of Pomerania-Stettin was granted his part-duchy as a fief directly from the emperor, while Pomerania-Wolgast remained under formal Brandenburgian overlordship.
+In 1337, the Brandenburg margrave had to take the terrae Lippehne (Lipiany), Schivelbein (Świdwin) and Falkenburg (Złocieniec) (all in Neumark) as a fief from the Cammin (Kamień) bishops.
+In 1338, Barnim III of Pomerania-Stettin (Szczecin) was granted his part-duchy as a fief directly from the emperor, while Pomerania-Wolgast remained under formal Brandenburgian overlordship.

-The towns Stettin, Greifenhagen, and Gollnow in Pomerania-Stettin, concerned about a permanent division of the duchy in case Barnim III would not have children, rebelled in 1339 and sided with Pomerania-Wolgast in 1341.
+The towns Stettin (Szczecin), Greifenhagen (Gryfino), and Gollnow (Goleniów) in Pomerania-Stettin, concerned about a permanent division of the duchy in case Barnim III would not have children, rebelled in 1339 and sided with Pomerania-Wolgast in 1341.
 Barnim had to move his court to Gartz (Oder).
-On June 12, 1348, German king and later emperor Karl IV granted the Duchy of Pomerania as a whole and the Rugian principality as a fief to the dukes of both Pomerania-Stettin and Pomerania-Wolgast, erasing Brandenburg's claims, which however was not accepted by Brandenburg until 1529.
+On 12 June 1348 German king and later emperor Charles IV granted the Duchy of Pomerania as a whole and the Rugian principality as a fief to the dukes of both Pomerania-Stettin and Pomerania-Wolgast, erasing Brandenburg's claims, which however was not accepted by Brandenburg until 1529.
 The Pomeranian dukes and towns reconciled in 1344–54.

 Barnim III, against the will of the burghers, erected a castle within Stettin's walls in 1346 (the old burgh had been leveled in 1249), and gained from Brandenburg the eastern parts of the Uckermark, that was in 1354 Pasewalk, in 1355 Schwedt, Angermünde, and Brüssow, and in 1359 (Torgelow).